agunghanifan/SpendTrackrTeleBot/README.md

 - Database (PostgreSQL)

 ### Setup
+1. Create bot at Telegram @BotFather first and get the bot token
 1. Clone repository
 2. Add bot token in `.env` file
+3. Put your Credential google service account in GoogleSheetConfig/Cred/cred.json
-3. Run migrations
+4. Run migrations
-4. Build and run project
+5. Build and run project

+### Environment Variables
+Create a `.env` file in the root of the project with the following content:
+TELEGRAM_BOT_TOKEN=<Your telegram bot token>

 ## Contributing